kingharrison/rules.rockdafloor/README.md

 * [Cypher Prelim Judges Form PDF](https://rules.rockdafloor.com/Cypher_Prelims_Judges_Form.pdf) - Use this sheet to judge all dancers within the cypher prelims.
 Judges may go by whole numbers 1-10, half numbers 1-10 (6.5, 7.5, etc..), or one decimal place (9.4, 8.2, etc).
 * [Top 8 Bracket PDF](https://rules.rockdafloor.com/Top_8_Bracket.pdf) - Bracket sheets are built to be in segments of 8.
 * [Battle Plan PDF](https://rules.rockdafloor.com/Battle_Plan.pdf) - A Battle Plan is to help dancers learn to organize their skills to use for all battles.
 It is not meant to be a hard script, but more a dynamic template as dancers progress and learn how to use their moves as the times that make the most impact.

+### Google Sheet Registrants

+* [Battle Prelims Scoring Template](https://docs.google.com/spreadsheets/d/1NKNfbeRPNTsluH5GWLX2HVe4KIpmVmhx-tA-0VYQ-YI/edit?usp=sharing) - This Google sheet doc will allow you to write out all registrants for a battle for a level.
+Then putting the scores in for all three judges from prelims will automatically rank the breakers and divide them into brackets for you.
+When you visit the link make sure you go to File, Make A Copy, then fill out the registrants.
+This works hand in hand with the Cypher Prelim Judges Form above.
+Make sure the kids on the judges form are in the same order in the google doc and in the same order they do prelims in.

 ### Safety